HillaryDanan/ouroboros-learning/papers/arxiv_ouroboros.md

 ### 1.1 Motivation

-Users consistently report qualitative differences in language model "personalities"—GPT-3.5 feels "mechanical," Claude seems "thoughtful," Gemini appears "creative."
-These intuitions, while widespread, lack quantitative grounding.
 This investigation seeks to provide measurable foundations for these perceptions through systematic analysis of conversational phase patterns.

 ### 1.2 Research Context

 This independent research emerged from curiosity about behavioral differences across language models.
-Using $12 of personal API credits, I conducted a systematic investigation focused primarily on GPT-3.5-turbo due to API accessibility, with attempted comparative analysis limited by technical constraints.
+We conducted a systematic investigation focused primarily on GPT-3.5-turbo due to API accessibility, with attempted comparative analysis limited by technical constraints.

 ### 1.3 Contributions